-I applied online and the process took 3 weeks – interviewed at Vocus.
+I applied in-person.
+The process took 2 weeks – interviewed at Vocus.

 They gave a great view of the work culture- most people are young and fun.
 They know what works and doesn't in their Organisation

 The process took 5 days – interviewed at Vocus in August 2011.

 pretty straight forward, phone interview and 2 rounds of 1 on 1's with various managers